Southern Burgundy and the river Saône

 Paris to Gray, we begin with Champagne

 Your Grand Victoria experience begins here!
 A private chauffeur meets our guests in Paris for the journey to Gray, where we board the boat for a Champagne welcome by the cheerful crew.
 Sit and relax on board while the crew install your luggage and take in the beautiful views.
 This evening, our chef will delight you with one of many incredible dinners to come.

 Gray to Pontailler including a walking tour of the medieval town of Dole

 Our cruise begins during breakfast and continues until lunchtime.
 Join your Captain in the wheelhouse, relax on the deck or enjoy a spot of cycling as we meander along one of the prettiest stretches of the petit Saône, between Gray and Pontailler.

 After a delicious lunch on board, it's time to head to the medieval town of Dole, once the capital of Burgundy Franche Comté.
 Our walking tour takes us along the picturesque Tanneurs Canal, known locally as Petite Venice, and into the historic centre, listed as a conservation area.

-Louis Pasteur, the physician responsible for the development of the rabies vacine, was born here in 1822: We visit his birth house, now an informative museum, before exploring the Gothic architecture of the Collegiate Church of Notre Dame, which towers above the Canal.
+Louis Pasteur, the physician responsible for the development of the rabies vaccine, was born here in 1822: We visit his birth house, now an informative museum, before exploring the Gothic architecture of the Collegiate Church of Notre Dame, which towers above the Canal.
 Dating from 1509, the church has undergone considerable renovation to preserve its beauty.

 Dole has a wonderful, friendly atmosphere which we'll savour over a drink in a local café, before returning to the Grand Victoria for happy hour.

 Pontailler to Auxonne, market day with lunch in Dijon

-Dijon is full of beautiful architecture; Our historical tour of the Ducal Palace, the Cathedral of Notre Dame with its stunning gargoyles, and a typically narrow, 15th century shopping street leads to the Place du Bareuzai, where lunch in a local bistro beckons.
+Dijon is full of beautiful architecture; Our historical tour of the Ducal Palace, the Cathedral of Notre Dame with its stunning gargoyles, and a typically narrow, 15th-century shopping street leads to the Place du Bareuzai, where lunch in local bistro beckons.